downshift-js/downshift/src/hooks/useCombobox/README.md

 The list of all possible values this `type` property can take is defined in [this file][state-change-file] and is as follows:

-- `useSelect.stateChangeTypes.MenuKeyDownArrowDown`
-- `useSelect.stateChangeTypes.MenuKeyDownArrowUp`
-- `useSelect.stateChangeTypes.MenuKeyDownEscape`
-- `useSelect.stateChangeTypes.MenuKeyDownHome`
+- `useCombobox.stateChangeTypes.InputKeyDownArrowDown`
-- `useSelect.stateChangeTypes.MenuKeyDownEnd`
+- `useCombobox.stateChangeTypes.InputKeyDownArrowUp`
-- `useSelect.stateChangeTypes.MenuKeyDownEnter`
+- `useCombobox.stateChangeTypes.InputKeyDownEscape`
-- `useSelect.stateChangeTypes.MenuKeyDownCharacter`
+- `useCombobox.stateChangeTypes.InputKeyDownHome`
-- `useSelect.stateChangeTypes.MenuBlur`
+- `useCombobox.stateChangeTypes.InputKeyDownEnd`
-- `useSelect.stateChangeTypes.MenuMouseLeave`
+- `useCombobox.stateChangeTypes.InputKeyDownEnter`
-- `useSelect.stateChangeTypes.ItemMouseMove`
+- `useCombobox.stateChangeTypes.InputChange`
-- `useSelect.stateChangeTypes.ItemClick`
+- `useCombobox.stateChangeTypes.InputBlur`
-- `useSelect.stateChangeTypes.ToggleButtonKeyDownCharacter`
+- `useCombobox.stateChangeTypes.MenuMouseLeave`
-- `useSelect.stateChangeTypes.ToggleButtonKeyDownArrowDown`
+- `useCombobox.stateChangeTypes.ItemMouseMove`
-- `useSelect.stateChangeTypes.ToggleButtonKeyDownArrowUp`
+- `useCombobox.stateChangeTypes.ItemClick`
-- `useSelect.stateChangeTypes.ToggleButtonClick`
+- `useCombobox.stateChangeTypes.ToggleButtonClick`
-- `useSelect.stateChangeTypes.FunctionToggleMenu`
+- `useCombobox.stateChangeTypes.FunctionToggleMenu`
-- `useSelect.stateChangeTypes.FunctionOpenMenu`
+- `useCombobox.stateChangeTypes.FunctionOpenMenu`
-- `useSelect.stateChangeTypes.FunctionCloseMenu`
+- `useCombobox.stateChangeTypes.FunctionCloseMenu`
-- `useSelect.stateChangeTypes.FunctionSetHighlightedIndex`
+- `useCombobox.stateChangeTypes.FunctionSetHighlightedIndex`
-- `useSelect.stateChangeTypes.FunctionSelectItem`
+- `useCombobox.stateChangeTypes.FunctionSelectItem`
-- `useSelect.stateChangeTypes.FunctionClearKeysSoFar`
+- `useCombobox.stateChangeTypes.FunctionSetInputValue`
-- `useSelect.stateChangeTypes.FunctionReset`
+- `useCombobox.stateChangeTypes.FunctionReset`

 See [`stateReducer`](#statereducer) for a concrete example on how to use the `type` property.